hazelcast/hazelcast-jet/site/website/blog/2020-07-14-jet-42-is-released.md

         );
 ```

-For a more in-depth example for this feature, see the [CDC
+For a more in-depth example of this feature, see the [CDC
 Tutorials](/docs/tutorials/cdc).

 ## ElasticSearch Connectors

 We've also had ElasticSearch (5, 6, 7) connectors available as contrib
 modules and happy to announce that they have also been through several
 rounds of improvements and merged into the main release.
-A summary of
+A summary is
-the improvements is below:
+below:

-- Support for slicing reads: Jet can make use of the slicing feature of
+- Support for slicing reads: Jet can use the slicing feature of
   ElasticSearch to read data in parallel.
 - Collocated read and write: You can make use of collocated reading from
   ElasticSearch by placing Jet on the same nodes as your ElasticSearch
   cluster - this will significantly improve the speed of querying and
   ingestion.
-- Improved retry mechanism for writes: As Jet can be used to write to
+- Improved the retry mechanism for writes: As Jet can be used to write
-  ElasticSearch as part of a streaming job, we've improved the retry
+  to ElasticSearch as part of a streaming job, we've improved the retry
   mechanism so that transient ES cluster failures can be retries.

 The ElasticSearch source and sink can be used with a simple API with the